tinysearch/tinysearch/README.md

 [elasticlunr](http://elasticlunr.com/), which are too heavy for smaller websites and load a lot of JavaScript.

-Under the hood, tinysearch stores one sorted vocabulary with exact posting lists that map each word to the articles containing it.
+By default, tinysearch stores one sorted vocabulary with exact posting lists that map each word to the articles containing it.
 Document IDs are delta- and varint-encoded, which keeps the index compact and compressible.
 Exact and prefix searches use the same index and do not introduce probabilistic false positives.

-Previously generated Xor-filter indexes remain readable and retain their original exact-word body search behavior.
+The optional `xor8` indexer creates smaller probabilistic per-article filters.
+It supports title prefixes, but body and metadata searches require complete words.
+Previously generated Xor-filter indexes use this same path.

 ## Limitations

-- Prefix matching starts once a query term reaches three characters.
+- With the default exact indexer, prefix matching starts once a query term reaches three characters.
 Shorter terms require an exact match.
+- The `xor8` indexer only supports prefixes in titles.
 - Since we bundle all search indices for all articles into one static binary, we recommend to only use it for small- to medium-size websites.
 Expect around 2 kB uncompressed per article (~1 kb compressed).